open-telemetry/opentelemetry-php/README.md

 ```
 In the best case you will use [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) and write an adapter to not depend on the API directly.

-Make sure your application works with a dependency on the API only, however to make really use of the library you want to install the **SDK** package and probably the **Contrib** package as well:
+Make sure your application works with a dependency on the API only, however to make full use of the library you want to install the **SDK** package and probably the **Contrib** package as well:

 ```bash
 $ composer require open-telemetry/sdk